rynardtspies/ScriptKit/README.md

 This is a collection of PowerCLI (PowerShell) scripts that VMware vSphere administrators can use in deploying and managing vSphere environments.

+In addition to PowerCLI (PowerShell), VBScripts could also be included in future updates for Windows OS related tasks, however it is assumed that all VBScripts will be rewritten in PowerShell eventually.

 A brief description of each script in the current release is included below:

 Configuration Scripts